zkemail/zkemail.nr/README.md

 LIBRARY CURRENTLY ONLY AUTOMATES TAKING A .EML FILE AND VERIFYING THE AUTHENTICITY OF THE SIGNATURE

 ## Use
+0. Run `noirup -v0.32.0` to use this repo.
+Ignore if on later version probably
-0. Nargo did not like using git to reference noir_rsa, so Nargo.toml expects noir_rsa to be installed in sibling folder to this directory
+1. Nargo did not like using git to reference noir_rsa, so Nargo.toml expects noir_rsa to be installed in sibling folder to this directory
 ```
 git clone https://github.com/noir_lang/noir_rsa
 ```